kokitsuyuzaki/Pubmed_large/README.md

 #To convert .xml to .sqlite

-At first, you have to get licence of NLM.
+At first, you have to get the licence of NLM.
+Fill the form of agreement in http://www.nlm.nih.gov/databases/license/license.html You can get "zip" file of Pubmed from NLM.

-download XML files of Pubmed from http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/ (articles.A-B.tar.gz, articles.C-H.tar.gz, articles.I-N.tar.gz and articles.O-Z.tar.gz)

-Second, put these files in Put_Data_Here directory and decompress them.
+Second, put this file in Put_Data_Here directory and decompress them.

-Finally, run this shell script (it costs several hours).
+Finally, run this shell script (it costs several weeks).

-    ./pubmed_small.sh
+    ./pubmed_large.sh

 This script parses the xml and you can get pubmed.sqlite.